d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp-scratch.md

 ## Initializing Model Parameters

-Recall that Fashion-MNIST contains $10$ classes, and that each image consists of a $28 \times 28 = 784$ grid of (black and white) pixel values.
+Recall that Fashion-MNIST contains 10 classes, and that each image consists of a $28 \times 28 = 784$ grid of grayscale pixel values.
-Again, we will disregard the spatial structure among the pixels (for now), so we can think of this as simply a classification dataset with $784$ input features and $10$ classes.
+Again, we will disregard the spatial structure among the pixels for now, so we can think of this as simply a classification dataset with 784 input features and 10 classes.
-To begin, we will implement an MLP with one hidden layer and $256$ hidden units.
+To begin, we will implement an MLP with one hidden layer and 256 hidden units.
-Note that we can regard both of these quantities as *hyperparameters* and ought in general to set them based on performance on validation data.
+Note that we can regard both of these quantities as hyperparameters.
-Typically, we choose layer widths in powers of $2$, which tend to be computationally efficient because of how memory is alotted and addressed in hardware.
+Typically, we choose layer widths in powers of 2, which tend to be computationally efficient because of how memory is allocated and addressed in hardware.

 Again, we will represent our parameters with several tensors.
 Note that *for every layer*, we must keep track of one weight matrix and one bias vector.
 As always, we allocate memory
-for the gradients (of the loss) with respect to these parameters.
+for the gradients of the loss with respect to these parameters.

 ```{.python .input}
 num_inputs, num_outputs, num_hiddens = 784, 10, 256